Azure/apim-lab/apim-lab/2-developerPortal/apimanagement-2-1.md

 It's now time to test one of the published APIs.
 Open the APIs page and look at the Echo API
   - Notice the developer information
-  - Test the Echo API using the GET verb
+  - Test the Echo API using the POST verb

 ![](../../assets/images/APIMDevTryAPI.png)